5 Step Plan to Dramatically Improve Marketing and Sales Collaboration

 Though it’s sales’ responsibility to close new business, marketing can create supporting materials to make this process easier.
 To do this, sales needs to tell marketing exactly what they need – from spec sheets to case studies – to better present the company’s products to leads.

 For leads that come back to marketing, marketing can use notes from sales to tailor the materials to direct to the lead.
-This Middle-of-Funnel marketing content can include an upcoming webinar that the lead may be interested in.
+This mid-funnel marketing content can include an upcoming webinar that the lead may be interested in.
 The lead could be added to emails lists for appropriate campaigns.
 When a lead is ready to buy, marketing then re-send them to sales and cease communication.

 “Middle-of-the-funnel content refers to assets that reach leads who are already in your database, engaging with your brand” – Source: Anne Murphy, Director of Content at Kapost